To Fold or Not to Fold: Graph Regularized Tensor Train for Visual Data Completion: Experiments

-It is also observed that with different regularization parameters and initial ranks, the performance of GraphTT-opt changes a lot, no matter with core update or fiber update.
-For example, as can be seen in Fig. \ref{subfig:converge_tobeta}, the performance of GraphTT-opt becomes better as $\beta_0$ goes from $0.05$ to $0.5$, but becomes worse when $\beta_0=5$.
-That is because with $\beta_0 = 0.05$, the graph information is not fully used, while with $\beta_0 = 5$, the objective function puts too much weight on the graph regularized terms compared the reconstruction error.
-On the other hand, Fig. \ref{subfig:converge_torank} shows that even with the best regularization parameter setting in Fig. \ref{subfig:converge_tobeta} (i.e., $\beta_0=0.5$), when the initial ranks becomes larger, the performance deteriorates, which is because with larger ranks the model tends to overfit the noise.
-In contrast, the proposed GraphTT-VI does not need any regularization parameters, and provides similar performance under different initialized TT ranks, which are even better than those of the optimization based methods.
-This shows the advantages of the Bayesian approach.
+From Fig. \ref{fig:perf_to_initPar}, it is observed that with different regularization parameters and TT ranks, the performance of GraphTT-opt varies significantly, no matter with core update or fiber update.
+For example, when $R$ is set to $10$ or $15$, the performance of GraphTT-opt improves as $\beta_0$ increases from $0.005$ to $0.5$, but deteriorates when $\beta_0=5$.
+The reason is that, with $\beta_0$ smaller than $0.5$, the graph information is not fully used, while with $\beta_0=5$, the graph-regularized terms are excessively emphasized over the reconstruction error in the objective function.
+Furthermore, with the same choice of $\beta_0$, the performance of GraphTT-opt becomes worse when the ranks increase from $5$ to $15$, due to noise overfitting.

-Furthermore, it can be seen in both Fig. \ref{subfig:converge_tobeta} and Fig. \ref{subfig:converge_torank} that GraphTT-opt with fiber update performs similarly with or better than that with core update under all parameters settings.
-In addition, under worse parameter setting, their performance distance is more obvious, e.g., $\beta_0=5$ in Fig. \ref{subfig:converge_tobeta} and $R=15$ in Fig. \ref{subfig:converge_torank}.
-This is probably because that the fiber update is more flexible and can fall into regions around certain local minima which core update cannot reach.
+On the other hand, GraphTT-VI does not need a regularization parameter, and it consistently achieves the best performance under different initial ranks.
+Moreover, as can be seen from Fig. \ref{fig:perf_to_initPar}, under all initial ranks, VI-assisted GraphTT-opt outperforms GraphTT-opt with manually set regularization parameters, especially when $R=10$ or $15$.
+In general, the performance matches that of GraphTT-opt with $R=5$, which again shows the superiority of GraphTT-VI in automatic rank estimation.

-Fig. \ref{subfig:timecost} shows the consumed time for each iteration of the proposed algorithms.
-As can be seen, with larger initial TT ranks, the time cost grows.
-This is especially obvious for the GraphTT-opt with core update, in each iteration of which are $D$ matrix inverses and each of them is with complexity $\bm{O}(J_d^3R^6)$, while the similar operation in the other two methods are with complexity $\bm{O}(J_d^3R^2)$.
+Furthermore, it can be seen in both Fig. \ref{subfig:converge_torank} and Fig. \ref{fig:perf_to_initPar} that GraphTT-opt with fiber update exhibits similar or superior performance compared to core update across all parameter settings.
+Particularly, under unfavorable parameter settings like $\beta_0=5$ or $R=15$, the performance disparity between the two methods becomes more obvious.
+This is probably because of the greater flexibility of fiber update, enabling them to explore regions around specific local minima that core update cannot reach.